Kansas Jayhawks basketball’s Johnny Furphy announces his 2024 NBA Draft decision

 Currently, most mock drafts project Furphy as a mid-to-late 1st-round pick.

-The Australian forward finished his freshman season averaging 9.0 points and 4.8 rebounds and was voted to the Big 12’s all-freshman team.
-Furphy has had a rapid rise among draft candidates.
+The Australian forward finished his freshman men’s basketball season averaging 9.0 points and 4.8 rebounds and was voted to the Big 12’s all-freshman team.

 His father, Richard Furphy, explained his son’s thought process to The Star in early May.